6 Creating automatic analysis pipelines

 use_package("quarto")

 Then, inside _targets.R, uncomment the line where library(tarchetypes) is commented out.
 The function we need to use to build the Quarto file is tar_quarto() (or tar_render() for R Markdown files), which needs two things: The name, like tar_target() needs, and the file path to the Quarto file.
 Again, like the other tar_target() items, add it to the end of the list().
-Since we’re using the doc/learning.qmd as a sandbox, we won’t include it as a pipeline target.
-Instead we will use the doc/learning.qmd file:
+Lets add doc/learning.qmd as a pipeline step:

 targets.R